Should I bring my young children to church?

 Some Helpful Hints for Parents

 - Most children enjoy sitting near the front of the church so they can see the action of the service.
+You may even find it helpful in your own devotions!

 - Clue the children in as to what will happen next in the service.
 They like to know when to stand and sit.